Camille846/angular-quiz/README.md

 ## Description

-This Angular-based quiz game offers an engaging and interactive experience.
-Based on your answers, the game reveils which character from an animation you are.
-It was used Steven Universe as a reference.

-This app was developed to improve Angular knowledges and to replicate a Buzzfeed kind of quiz.
+This Angular-based game reveals which character you embody, inspired by the beloved animated series Steven Universe.
+Developed to improve Angular skills and replicate the engaging format of Buzzfeed quizzes, it's a captivating way to test your knowledge and discover your animated personality

 ## Built with: